aimalrehman92/google-playstore-analysis/README.md

 # google-playstore-analysis
-A project on comprehensive analysis of the Google Playstore Apps dataset.
+A project on a comprehensive analysis of the Google Playstore Apps dataset.

-Using the visualization methods, we try answer the following questions:
+Using the visualization methods, we try to answer the following questions:

 -What types and categories of apps are the most popular across the playstore -What types and categories of apps get the highest number of installations